vacp2p/rfc/content/docs/rfcs/38/README.md

 opinion on the proposal, represented in the sequel as **YES**, **NO**, and **UNDECIDED**.

-The algorithim proceeds in rounds for each node.
+The algorithm proceeds in rounds for each node.

 ### Setup